 a) that a basic principle for cooperation and collaboration among the ITU Radiocommunication Sector (ITU-R), ITU-T and ITU-D is the need to avoid duplication of activities of the Sectors, and to ensure that work is undertaken efficiently and effectively;

-b) that there are a growing number of issues of mutual interest and concern to all Sectors, including the following: electromagnetic compatibility (EMC); international mobile telecommunications (IMT); middleware; audiovisual delivery; accessibility for persons with disabilities; emergency communications: information and communication technologies (ICT) and climate change; and security in the use of ICT;
+b) that there are a growing number of issues of mutual interest and concern to all Sectors in accordance with Resolution 191;

-c) the responsibilities of ITU-R, ITU-T and ITU-D according to the principles laid down in the ITU Constitution and Convention, i.e.:
+c) the responsibilities of ITU-R, ITU-T and ITU-D according to the principles laid down in the ITU Constitution and Convention,

-• that the ITU-R study groups shall focus (Nos.
-151 to 154 of the Convention) on the following in the study of Questions assigned to them:

-i) use of the radio-frequency spectrum in terrestrial and space radiocommunication and of the geostationary-satellite and other satellite orbits;

-ii) characteristics and performance of radio systems;

-iii) operation of radio stations;

-iv) radiocommunication aspects of distress and safety matters;

-• that the ITU-T study groups shall study (No. 193 of the Convention) technical, operating and tariff questions and prepare Recommendations on them with a view to standardizing telecommunications on a worldwide basis, including Recommendations on interconnection of radio systems in public telecommunication networks and on the performance required for these interconnections;

-• that, as indicated in No. 214 of the Convention, the ITU-D study groups shall deal with specific telecommunication questions of general interest to developing countries, including the matters enumerated in No. 211 of the Convention, and such study groups shall be limited in number and created for a limited period of time, subject to the availability of resources, shall have specific terms of reference on questions and matters of priority to developing countries and shall be task-oriented;

-d) that joint meetings of the Radiocommunication Advisory Group (RAG), the Telecommunication Standardization Advisory Group (TSAG) and the Telecommunication Development Advisory Group (TDAG) shall review the distribution of new and existing work among the Sectors, subject to confirmation by the applicable procedures of each Sector, the objective being to:

-• minimize the duplication of activities of the Sectors;

-• group the standardization activities in order to foster cooperation and coordination of the work of ITU-T with regional standardization bodies,

 recognizing

-a) that there is a need to improve the participation of developing countries in the work of ITU, as outlined in Resolution 5 (Rev. Dubai, 2014) of WTDC;
+a) that there is a need to improve the participation of developing countries in the work of ITU, as outlined in Resolution 5 (Rev. Buenos Aires, 2017) of WTDC;

 b) that one such mechanism – the Inter-Sectoral Emergency Communications Team – has been established to ensure close collaboration within the Union as a whole, as well as with interested entities and organizations outside ITU, on this key priority issue for the Union;

-c) that all the advisory groups are collaborating in the implementation of Resolution 123 (Rev. Busan, 2014) of the Plenipotentiary Conference, on bridging the standardization gap between developing and developed countries,
+c) that all the advisory groups are collaborating in the implementation of Resolution 123 (Rev. Dubai, 2018) of the Plenipotentiary Conference, on bridging the standardization gap between developing and developed countries,

 taking into account

-a) that mechanisms for cooperation, beyond those already established, need to be identified to address a growing number of subjects of mutual interest and concern in ITU-R, ITU-T and ITU-D;
+a) that mechanisms for cooperation, beyond those already established, need to be identified to address a growing number of subjects of mutual interest and concern in ITU-R, ITU-T and ITU-D, especially related to ongoing work as identified by the study groups and advisory groups;

 b) the ongoing consultation among representatives of the three advisory groups in the discussion of modalities for enhancing cooperation among the advisory groups;